 Since PHO wax has a sticky, butter-like texture, use a dabbing tool to place it on the nail.
 It not only prevents you from burning your fingers but also stops you from wasting precious wax by smearing it on your hands!

 Although dabbing is the most popular way of using PHO wax, you can use it in the same way as any other marijuana concentrate.
 Use it to top off a bowl, add it to a joint (a method known as twaxing), or create more-potent-than-average edibles.

 If you are using PHO wax for the first time, go slowly as it is incredibly potent with a THC content of anywhere between 70% and 90%!
 While this is great if you have a chronic medical condition or a high tolerance to weed, overindulging is something you could live to regret.

 PHO wax is the latest trend in the world of marijuana concentrates.
 Like its better-known relative BHO wax, it is pure, highly potent, and has a fantastic terpene profile.
 However, PHO also differs from BHO in several ways, most notably in its texture.

 Have you ever tried PHO wax?
 If so, we would love to know your thoughts.
-Is it really worth the hype or just a passing fad?
+Is it worth the hype or just a fad?
 Let us know what you think in the comments below.